When the past won't let you go

 You've tried to think your way through it.
 To understand what happened, to make sense of why.
 But trauma doesn't live in the part of you that thinks.
 It lives in the part that reacts before thought is possible.

-Trauma isn't the event itself.
-It's what stays undigested afterwards.
-The feelings that had nowhere to go, the reactions that made sense then but trap you now, the parts of yourself that got frozen at that moment.
+Trauma isn't only the event itself.
+It is also what stays undigested afterwards: the feelings that had nowhere to go, the reactions that made sense then but may trap you now, the parts of yourself that got frozen at that moment.

 Maybe it was a single catastrophic event.
 Maybe it was years of smaller things that nobody else would call trauma but shaped you just the same.
 The neglect that looked like busy parents.
 The criticism that sounded like high standards.
 The loneliness that felt normal because it was all you knew.

-Your nervous system is still braced for what happened then.
-It doesn't know the danger's passed.
-That's not irrationality.
-That's how trauma works.
+Your nervous system may still be braced for what happened then.
+It may not yet know the danger has passed.
+That is not irrationality; it is one way trauma can persist in the body.

 We meet weekly or twice-weekly and work at the pace your system can tolerate.
 Not pushing through, not flooding you with what you're not ready to feel.
 Trauma work has to happen slowly enough that you don't re-traumatise yourself in the process.